This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Yes!
 You pour syrup over the chicken and waffles.
 I like to pour syrup on my waffles, then add my chicken and a little more.

-There are several things you can pair with chicken and waffles, depending on what meal you're serving.
+You can pair several things with chicken and waffles, depending on what meal you're serving.

-You can serve a fruit salad, cheese omelet, cheese grits, buttermilk biscuits, or arugula salad for breakfast and brunch.
+For breakfast and brunch, you can serve fruit salad, a cheese omelet, cheese grits, buttermilk biscuits, or arugula salad.

-You can serve collard greens, mac and cheese, candied yams, or southern green beans for dinner.
+For dinner, you can serve collard greens, mac and cheese, candied yams, or southern green beans.

 So we can thank Mr. Wells for starting the trend because his well-known friends like Sammy Davis Jr. and Nat King Cole raved about the combination, and it became a staple for visitors in New York City.

-The options are limitless on what you can put on chicken and waffles.
-The most common is maple syrup, hot sauce, or honey, but you can use barbecue sauce or honey mustard.
-You can add chopped bacon to your honey to create a honey bacon syrup.
+The options for what you can put on chicken and waffles are limitless.
+The most common are maple syrup, hot sauce, or honey, but you can also use barbecue sauce or honey mustard.
+You can also add chopped bacon to your honey to create a honey bacon syrup.

-To create new flavor combinations, you can also create different flavored kinds of butter by mixing in cinnamon, nutmeg, salt, or fresh herbs with room-temperature butter.
+You can also create different-flavored butter by mixing cinnamon, nutmeg, salt, or fresh herbs with room-temperature butter to create new flavor combinations.

 You serve chicken and waffles hot!
 Waffles are the base, then you pile the chicken on top and serve the syrup at the dinner table.